Franky1/Streamlit-Template/Usage.md

 ---

+## Devcontainer for Visual Studio Code or GitHub Codespaces :cat:

+The [.devcontainer.json](.devcontainer/devcontainer.json) file streamlines development environments by providing a consistent configuration for both Visual Studio Code and GitHub Codespaces.
+This file defines the tools, runtimes, extensions, and settings required for your project.
+Here's how it works:

+- VS Code: The "Remote-Containers" extension in VS Code reads your `.devcontainer.json` to build or access a development container customized for your project.
+This ensures everyone works in an identical environment.
+- GitHub Codespaces: Codespaces uses `.devcontainer.json` to automatically provision cloud-based development environments.
+With one click, you have a ready-to-code workspace, saving time and setup hassle.

+---

 ## Makefile :bulb:

-For lazy or advanced users, there is also a **Makefile** included in this template project.
+For lazy or advanced users, there is also a [**Makefile**](Makefile) included in this template project.

 Details about how to use the Makefile with the `make` command see [Makefile.md](Makefile.md).

 ---

+## Streamlit Cloud deployment :cloud:

+To deploy the project to Streamlit Cloud, you have to create a new project on Streamlit Cloud and connect it to your GitHub repository.
+How to deploy a project to Streamlit Cloud see in the official documentation [here](https://docs.streamlit.io/streamlit-community-cloud).

+---

 ## Hints :warning:

 - I don't recommend to use conda and an `environment.yml` file for streamlit projects.
 Better use a plain and simple `requirements.txt` file.
-- If you write your `requirements.txt` file, do it manually!
+- If you write your `requirements.txt` file, do it **manually**!
 Don't use `pip freeze > requirements.txt` to generate the file!
 This will generate a lot of unnecessary or even uninstallable dependencies, which will slow down or even crash the deployment process on Streamlit Cloud.

 ---